-The city is centred around the Imperial Palace and has sprawled into the circumjacent areas in recent centuries, absorbing many smaller towns and villages, which have become distinct urban districts (区 ku), retaining their character.
-Tōkyō consists of two major parts: one by the seaside with the port called the “lower city” (下町 shitamachi), the other one scaling the hills situated further inland (山の手 yamanote, “towards the mountains”), essentially containing business and residential areas.
+The city is centred around the Imperial Palace.
+It has sprawled into the circumjacent areas in recent centuries, absorbing many smaller towns and villages, which have become distinct urban districts (区 ku), retaining their character.
+Tōkyō consists of two major parts: one by the seaside with the port called the "lower city" (下町 shitamachi), the other one scaling the hills situated further inland (山の手 yamanote, "towards the mountains"), essentially containing business and residential areas.

 Monuments and architecture

-Among the most significant monuments in Tōkyō are the National Diet Building (国会議事堂 kokkai-gijidō), Tokyo Tower (東京タワー Tōkyō tawā), and of course Tokyo Sky Tree (東京スカイツリ), the tallest structure in Japan and the world’s tallest free-standing tower.
-Most of the capital was completely reconstructed after the Great Kantō earthquake (関東大震災 Kantō daishinsai) of 1923, which measured 8.2 on the Richter scale, destroying 570,000 homes and killing about 142,800 deaths, including fatalities from the ensuing fire, a typhoon and a tsunami).
-The bombing raids of the Second World War, in particular, the devastating attack on March 10, 1945, with incendiary bombs, killed some 100,000 people and destroyed about 25 per cent of the city.
-Nowadays, Tōkyō is a very modern city, with many old buildings often being demolished to make room for new ones.
+Among the most significant monuments in Tōkyō are the National Diet Building (国会議事堂 kokkai-gijidō), Tokyo Tower (東京タワー Tōkyō tawā), and of course Tokyo Sky Tree (東京スカイツリ), the tallest structure in Japan and the world's tallest free-standing tower.
+Most of the capital was completely reconstructed after the Great Kantō earthquake (関東大震災 Kantō daishinsai) of 1923, which measured 8.2 on the Richter scale, destroying 570,000 homes and caused about 142,800 deaths, including fatalities from the ensuing fire, a typhoon and a tsunami).
+The bombing raids of the Second World War, particularly the devastating attack on 10 March 1945 with incendiary bombs, killed some 100,000 people and destroyed about 25 per cent of the city.
+Tōkyō is a very modern city, with many old buildings often being demolished to make room for new ones.
 Entire quarters were reshaped and modernised, such as Shibuya, Shinjuku and Harajuku, where the gigantic Yoyogi National Gymnasium (国立代々木競技場 Kokuritsu Yoyogi Kyōgi-jō) was built to house swimming and diving events in the 1964 Summer Olympics.

 Urban and commercial centre